 - 1. Members in animal science projects who plan to exhibit animals must be intermediate or senior 4-H members. - 2.
 The same animal may not be entered in more than one class except certain animals may also be shown in the special classes. - 3.
 Only animals officially entered in the 4-H State Fair will be allowed in the 4-H barn except for animals in milk with nursing offspring. - 4.
 Members must be able to arrange and pay for their own transportation, lodging, meals, and transport of animals. - 5.
 No animal may be entered in both 4-H and FFA, except those animals only doing performance events (horse, dog, and llama).
 In addition, members in both organizations will abide by the current memorandum of cooperative understanding between the Oregon 4-H and FFA Programs. - 6.
-Members wanting to participate at the State Fair must file an Intent Form in the 4-H Davenport Building by noon Sunday of fair week. - 7.
+Members who want to participate at the State Fair must file an Intent Form in the 4-H Davenport Building by noon Sunday of fair week. - 7.
 Exhibitors must be selected for State Fair participation through the county selection process.
 Members will be selected on the following basis: - a.
 Awards earned in showmanship and conformation classes. - b.
 Ability to work with others and cooperate on a county team. - c.
 Guidelines will vary within departments, based on county quotas and the number of eligible exhibitors in the department. - d.
 All entries selected for Oregon State Fair participation must meet the 4-H guidelines presented in the current copy of the 4-H State Fair exhibitor's handbook. - 8.
-Static exhibits, including food exhibits, must be delivered to the Extension office by August 18, 2023.
+Non-perishable static exhibits must be delivered to the Extension office by 5pm on Thursday, August 15.
+Perishable food and flower exhibits may be delivered from 12-1pm on Sunday, August 18, 2024.
+No state fair exhibits will be accepted after 1pm on August 18 because Elissa will be on the road to Salem with the exhibits.